blutorange/js-elbe/README.md

 # Docs

-See the directory `doc` for documentation on all methods.
+[All methods with documentation](https://blutorange.github.io/js-elbe/), see also the directory `docs`.

 ```javascript
 const lib = require("elbe");